IndigoUnited/js-dejavu/README.md

         Implements: [SomeInterface, OtherInterface],

         /**
-         *
+         * Class constructor.
          */
-        initialize: function () {
+        initialize: function (argument1) {
             // This is the constructor
-            // Calling new on an abstract will throw an error
+            // Calling new on an abstract class will throw an error
-            // Though a class that extends this abstract class will run this constructor if called.
+            // Though a class that extends this abstract class will run this constructor if called

+            // Call super
+            ComplexAbstractClass.Super.initialize.call(this, argument1);
         },

         Statics: {